Reni Eddo-Lodge: Early life and education

-Eddo-Lodge was born and raised in London, England, by a Nigerian mother.
-She attended St Anne's Catholic High School in Enfield.
+Reni Eddo-Lodge was born to a Nigerian mother in London, England, where she was raised.
+Reni attended St Anne's Catholic High School in Enfield.

 She studied English literature at University of Central Lancashire, graduating in 2011.
 While at university, she became involved in feminist activism and the 2010 student protest movement.
 She was president of the University of Central Lancashire students' union until 2012, and was an elected member of the National Executive Council of the National Union of Students from 2012 to 2013.

 Career

 As a freelance journalist, Eddo-Lodge has written for a number of publications, including The New York Times, The Guardian, The Independent, The Daily Telegraph, The Voice, BuzzFeed, Vice, i-D and Dazed & Confused.

 In December 2013, Eddo-Lodge appeared on BBC Radio 4's Woman's Hour to discuss the year in feminism alongside activist Caroline Criado Perez.
 During a discussion on intersectionality, Criado Perez seemed to imply that Eddo-Lodge was involved in online abuse of other feminists.
-Although Criado Perez apologised for the way her comments could have been interpreted, former Conservative MP Louise Mensch accused Eddo-Lodge of "bullying".
+Although Criado Perez apologized for the way her comments could have been interpreted, former Conservative MP Louise Mensch accused Eddo-Lodge of "bullying".